zmsy/zmsy.github.io/content/blog/bye-hugo-hello-astro/index.md

 Since I'm now building one or two more interactive sections (like the [Recipes page](/recipes)), my goals for the build tools here are a little different.

-1. Fast client experience - I'd like pages to load extremely quickly, and have a snappy user experience.
+1. **Fast client experience** - I'd like pages to load extremely quickly, and have a snappy user experience.
-1. Fully static - I want to build the site with Github Actions and serve it via Github Pages.
+1. **Fully static** - I want to build the site with Github Actions and serve it via Github Pages.
-1. Intuitive DX & Editing experience
+1. **Intuitive DX & Editing experience** - I want typescript autocompletions, easy templating, scoped css, easy build tools, quick feedback loops, the whole enchilada.
-1. Ability to build rich interactive experience in some parts of the site (the "Recipes" section primarily), and not pay a page size penalty on areas of the site that don't need it.
+1. **Flexibility** - Ability to build rich interactive experience in some parts of the site (the "Recipes" section primarily), and not pay a page size penalty on areas of the site that don't need it.

-Let's see how Astro does in that regard!
+Let's see how Astro does in that regard.
+If it doesn't fare well, see you in two years I suppose!